 In the case of scarlet fever carriers of hæmolytic streptococci are detected, but the significance of the results is uncertain until the laboratory tests are more informative.
-Griffith's types I, II, III, IV and V are usually responsible for scarlet fever.
+Griffith's types I, II, III, IV and V are usually responsible for scarlet fever in this country.
+In susceptible communities, such as schools, it has been shown that in any one term a school tends to have one main epidemic type of streptococcus.
+It has also been found that, in many cases, complications of scarlet fever are caused by crossinfection with strains other than the original streptococcus.
+Because of this home-nursing of cases of scarlet fever is becoming more widely adopted.

-A more useful step in prophylaxis has been the introduction of the "Dick test".
+A valuable step in the prophylaxis of scarlet fever has been the introduction of the "Dick test."
 This consists in the intradermal injection of one skin-test dose of a potent erythrogenic toxin, diluted with saline and contained in 0.2 c.c.
 As a control the same dose of the toxin heated at 100° C. for 1 hour may be used.
 The appearance of an erythematous patch (1-2 cm. in diameter) on the test area in 18-24 hours and absence on the control is a positive reaction and indicates susceptibility to scarlet fever; a negative reaction is indicative of resistance.
 Pseudo-reactions are extremely uncommon as, in view of the dilution of the toxin, little extraneous protein is present in the inoculum.
 Having determined the susceptibles, the question of immunization arises.
-This applies mainly to scarlet fever, which is essentially a toxæmia ; immunization may consequently be carried out either passively by the use of antitoxic serum or actively by means of the toxin.
+This applies mainly to scarlet fever, which is essentially a toxæmia; immunization may consequently be carried out either passively by the use of antitoxic serum or actively by means of the toxin.